savonet/book/audio.md

 In [an earlier section](#sec:registering-commands), we have seen how to switch between a `rock`, a `rap` and a `techno` source using telnet commands.
-Of course, this can also be achieved with a web service as follows:
+Of course, this can also be achieved with a web service as follows:\indexop{switch}

 ```{.liquidsoap include="liq/harbor.http.register-switch.liq" from=2 to=-1}
 ```